 It's important to note that FIX predates many technical specifications and events, such as XML (1998) and the founding of Google (1998).
-Those new to FIX might question why isn't it XML based (there is a version that is!) and why are there different versions defined, but only a few in actual use.
-We'll explain some of these questions, but if you would like more information on history check the wikipedia entry or the official FIX Protocol website.
+Those new to FIX might question why isn't it XML based (there is a version that is!) and why are there different versions defined, but only a few in actual use?
+We'll explain, but if you would like more information on history check the wikipedia entry or the official FIX Protocol website.

 One of the most important features of FIX is the combination of both the message specification and the underlying session protocol.
-Starting with FIX.5.0 allowed the separation of of the transport layer and the message definitions, however in practice most production FIX sessions use the built in TCP/IP session layer.
+Starting with FIX.5.0, FIX allowed the separation of of the transport layer and the message layer, however in practice most production FIX sessions use the built in TCP/IP session layer.
 More on FIX versioning next.

-Using the standard FIX transport layer, a FIX session starts a point to point socket (TCP/IP).
+Using the standard FIX transport layer, a FIX session establishes a point to point socket (TCP/IP).
 Between 2 FIX sessions, one is specified as the Initiator and one is the Acceptor.
 In a traditional connection, this usually equates to an investment firm being an Initiator and a Broker/Dealer/Trading Platform acting as the Acceptor.
-Before any FIX activity can be accomplished, end to end connectivity must be supported.
-Usually a telnet session to make sure the endpoint is reachable is all you need.
+Before any FIX traffic can be exchanged, end to end connectivity must be supported.
+A "telnet" session can be used to verify the endpoint can be reached.

 Transport layer connections can be:

-Production FIX versions today start with version 4.0 (previous versions has been deprecated).
-Choice of a FIX version is usually dependant on what the Business/Application will be doing.
+Production FIX versions today start with version 4.0 (previous versions have been deprecated).
+Choice of a FIX version is dependent on what the Business/Application supports.
 While there is no official delineation of versions and asset classes, a pattern has emerged in the industry.
 The following descriptions are based on trading message flow.